Rajpratik71/linux-manPages/grub-syslinux2cfg.md

 SEE ALSO
        grub-menulst2cfg(8)

-       The full documentation for grub-syslinux2cfg is maintained as  a  Tex‐ info  manual.
+       The full documentation for grub-syslinux2cfg is maintained as a Texinfo manual.
 If the info and grub-syslinux2cfg programs are properly installed at your site, the command

               info grub-syslinux2cfg

        should give you access to the complete manual.

-grub-syslinux2cfg (GRUB) 2.02-2uFebruary22019            GRUB-SYSLINUX2CFG(1)
+grub-syslinux2cfg (GRUB) 2.02-2ubuntu8.12                                                    February 2019                                                                        GRUB-SYSLINUX2CFG(1)